 As a Walmart seller, you have an opportunity to optimize product listings and product visuals to create better customer and brand experience on Walmart’s marketplace.

-Product titles, descriptions, images, variants, and more can all impact conversion rates, revenue, and even your product search rankings.
+Product titles, descriptions, images and videos, variants, and more can all impact conversion rates, revenue, and even your product search rankings.

 Here are some best practices for making the most of your Walmart product listing content: